abtosun/xAI_electricity_prices/README.md

 All evaluation metrics of the experiments can be found in the `results` folder named as [`evaluation_metrics_results.csv`](results/evaluation_metrics_results.csv).
 This file provides detailed metrics for each experiment, allowing for easy reproduction and analysis of the results.

+Additionally, the `results` folder contains a [`hyper-parameter_analysis`](results/hyper-parameter_analysis) subdirectory with detailed analyses of various hyper-parameters used in the experiments.

 ## Project structure

 The project has a following structure: